sourcegraph/handbook/content/ops/finance/ap.md

 ##### How to Get Finance approval

 For procurement that exceeds an annual equivalent of $10,000, please send a quote, estimate, or contractual draft to the Finance team prior to finalizing an agreement.
 The Finance team can be reached via ap@sourcegraph.com or the #finance Slack channel.
+For contract review, see the [Contractual Execution](https://about.sourcegraph.com/handbook/ops/finance/ap#contractual-execution) section below.

 #### Go-to-market Stage